 The benefits of PD include:

 Patients who choose PD are thoroughly trained to perform the dialysis treatments safely and effectively.
-Patients are trained to wash their hands before touching their catheters, clean their exit sites everyday, wear surgical masks when doing exchanges and check solution bags for contamination.
+Patients are trained to wash their hands before touching their catheters, clean their exit sites every day, wear surgical masks when doing exchanges and check solution bags for contamination.
 Patients are also trained to spot the signs of an infection, some of which include fever, nausea and/or irritation around the catheter.

-PD training usually takes one to two weeks.
-However, home training PD nurses will not leave a patient alone to do his or her treatments until both the nurse and the patient feel that training has been completed and the patient is comfortable performing the treatments.
 Training is given to the patient as well as the patient's care partner if he or she has someone who will be helping with the PD treatments.
 A trained PD nurse is generally available by phone 24 hours per day to answer questions and help troubleshoot minor problems that may arise.

-While PD patients will not need to make any plumbing or electrical modifications to their homes, they will need space to store PD supplies.
+Patients will need space to store PD supplies.
 In addition, patients will also need running water, electricity and a sterile environment to do their exchanges.

 In regard to equipment, patients who choose CCPD will need a cycler machine.
-Small, portable cyclers are available to be purchased from a number of medical device manufacturers, each of which offer several options.
+Small, portable cyclers are available to be purchased from a number of medical device manufacturers, each of which offers several options.
 A cycler will fit comfortably on a bedside table to allow for exchanges while the patient sleeps.